Driving in California

 - Pass the “traffic laws and sign” test, also known as the Written Test.
 The California Driver Handbook and sample tests will help you study for the test.

 NB: For those who are NOT eligible for a Social Security Number (usually, the spouses of the scholars), you can still apply to the DMV and obtain a California Driving License.
-Read the section 5 of the DMV form and mark the NO box.

 The Driving Test (behind-the-wheel).
 Once you have passed the written test (you will know the same day, right after your exam), immediately schedule the driving test.
 The DMV does not provide cars to take the test, so you are encouraged to rent a car or ask a friend to drive you to the DMV and use his/her car while youtake the driving test.
 Alternatively, you can enroll in a driver education course and the driving school may lend you a car for the driving test.